HotelsDotCom/hotels-oss-plugin-config/README.md

 # hotels-oss-plugin-config
-A set of configuration resources for Maven plug-ins
+A set of configuration resources for Maven plugins.

 # Legal
 This project is available under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0.html).

-Copyright 2015-2017 Expedia Inc.
+Copyright 2015-2018 Expedia Inc.